KevinBjarnemark/Solfeggio-frequencies/README.md

 !["Testresults from Lighthouse "](assets/images/readMe/lighthouseScore.jpg "Lighthouse score")

 ## Deployment

-Click [here](https://kevinbjarnemark.github.io/portfolio-1/) to visit the deployed version of this website.

 [GitHub](https://github.com/) pages is the service that was used when deploying this website.
 Here are some pointers on how to go about doing this.
 - In the settings, select the default branch (main).